 “Calm down, girl” He insisted.
 “Yes, we’re going to sell you at the goblin market and they’ll either keep you as a pet or cook you, which is why we need you to eat.”

 Nearly an hour into his ride, Ivo was certain he had gone too far.
 Tippy Toes agreed and soon she slowed from a canter to a trot and from a trot to a walk.
-After Ivo didn’t tug on her reins, she decided it would be best to stop all together.
+After Ivo didn’t tug on her reins, she decided it would be best to stop altogether.

 Ivo looked around.
 The night was clear and a half-moon was out, hovering over the eastern woods.
 It was late, certainly getting close to midnight and Ivo was suddenly exhausted.
 “Besides,” he said patting Tipster’s neck, “we won’t be much good fighting trolls tired, will we?”